Oblosys/react-hook-tracer/packages/react-hook-tracer/README.md

   />
 </p>

-Hooks imported from `'react-hook-tracer'` can also be used in untraced components (i.e. without a `useTracer` call), in which case they behave as regular React hooks.
-It is also possible to use regular React hooks in traced components, to hide them from the panels and the log.
+Note that traces are generated only by hooks imported from `'react-hook-tracer'`, and only for the calls that follow a `useTracer` call.
+Regular React hook calls following `useTracer` call do not generate traces, and neither do traced-hook calls in components without a `useTracer` call.

 Besides `TracePanel`, `useTracer` also returns a function `trace: (message: string) => void`, which can be used to log custom trace messages.